townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       References are not assignable because once initialized, they cannot be assigned a new value.

    associative container
       A set of sorted data structures that can be quickly searched.
       ``map`` and ``set`` are examples.

+   asymptotic algorithm analysis
+      A more formal term for :term:`asymptotic analysis`.

+   asymptotic analysis
+      :to-term: algorithm analysis :label: synonym
+      :to-term: asymptotic algorithm analysis :label: formal synonym

+      A method for estimating the efficiency of an algorithm or computer program by identifying its :term:`growth rate`.
+      Asymptotic analysis also gives a way to define the inherent difficulty of a :term:`problem`.
+      We frequently use the term :term:`algorithm analysis` to mean the same thing.

    attribute
       In :term:`object-oriented programming <object-oriented programming paradigm>`,